-ATX Power On/Off Switch Connector (PWR SW)
+ATX Power On/Off Switch Connector (POWER ON)

-The Power On/Off Switch is a momentary-type switch used for turning on or off the system's ATX power supply.
-Attach the connector cable from the Power Switch to the 2-pin PWR SW header on the mainboard.
+The Power On/Off Switch is a momentary type switch used for turning on or off the system ATX power supply.
+Attach the connector cable from the Power Switch to the 2-pin (POWER ON) header on the mainboard.

-Note: Please note the Speaker and all the LED connectors are directional.
-If your chassis's LED does not light up during running, please simply change to the opposite direction.
+Note: Please notice all the LED connectors are directional.
+If your chassis LED does not light up during running, please simply change to the opposite direction.